BeehiveForum/BeehiveForum/docs/readme.txt

 the distribution archive.
 This is a template file used by the installer and will not work without further changes.

-To start download the config.inc.php using FTP and save it somewhere on your PC.
-A good place if any is your desktop.
-Make a copy of the file just in case something goes wrong and then open the config.inc.php you've download using a text editor.
+To begin, download the config.inc.php using FTP and save it somewhere on your PC.
+As good place as any is your desktop.
+Once you have it downloaded make a copy of the file just in case something goes wrong and then open it using a text editor.
 Windows users are recommended to use Notepad.
-Please do not use Microsoft Wordpad or Microsoft Word or any other word processor as these may cause problems with the format of the file. *nux users, we're sure you'll do just fine with vi or vim or even gedit.
+Please do not use Microsoft Wordpad or Microsoft Word, or any other word processor for that matter, unless you know what you're doing, as these may cause problems with the format of the file. *nux users, we're sure you'll do just fine with vi or vim or even gedit.

 To actually enable the error handler you need to change two variables.
 The first variable to be changed is named $error_report_verbose and should be changed from false to true.
-Second is the error_report_email_addr_to variable.
+Second is the
+$error_report_email_addr_to variable.
 This is where you should enter your email address.
 Once changed the variables should look a bit like this: